These are my top tips for the best mindfulness, spiritual and yoga content writing, based on my experience as a freelance writer for hire.

 Writing Rule #9: Write scannable content

 Create writing that is easy to scan.
 Online this is especially important.
+Your yoga blog content should be easy to scan.

 There is a particular way in which people scan, and you should take advantage of this.